Imperial Sutton Scholars

 During their second year (Year 8), we introduced students to new technology over a series of six on-campus days.
 These were designed to advance and refine their programming skills.

 The final year (Year 9) started with a weekend residential at our South Kensington Campus.
 Further campus days followed throughout the academic year to support the students' continued advancement of coding knowledge and skills and to inspire them into further STEM studies.

 The first of two cohorts of 60 Year 7 students from participating schools embarked on the programme in spring 2017.

-The students are all from eligible secondary state schools in Greater London.
+The students were all from eligible secondary state schools in Greater London.
 Eligibility is based on a range of factors, including:

 - having relatively low levels of GCSE attainment and progression to university

 - relatively high levels of deprivation